-\subsubsection{Local Universe sample}
+\subsubsection{Local universe sample}

-For comparison with the sample presented in the previous section, we assembled a large sample of low-redshift galaxies and local \hii regions, with robust auroral-line detections, enabling direct metallicity determinations, for a total of 904 local objects.
+For comparison with the sample presented in the previous section, we assembled a large sample of low-redshift galaxies and local \hii regions, meeting all the S/N requirements of the auroral-line sample, enabling direct metallicity determinations, for a total of 904 local objects.
 All abundances were re-derived in a self-consistent manner, by recovering the published line fluxes and re-computing electron temperatures following a uniform methodology.
-A conservative cut of ${\rm S/N} > 3$ on the relevant auroral lines was applied throughout.
 The local compilation includes:

 \begin{itemize} \item low-metallicity emission-line galaxies and \hii\ regions from \citet{2009A&A...503...61I, 2009A&A...505...63G, guseva_vlt_2011}; \item the \citet{curti_new_2017} sample of Sloan Digital Sky Survey (SDSS) Data release 7 spectra, stacked in bins of \OII/H$\beta$ and \OIIIopt/H$\beta$ line ratios; \item individual SDSS galaxies with auroral-line detections (priv. comm.
 Amiri); \item \hii regions from the CHAOS (CHemical Abundances Of Spirals) project, targeting nearby spirals with LBT/MODS \citep{berg_chaos_2015, berg_chaos_2020, rogers_chaos_2021, rogers2022chaos}; \item the SDSS-IV MaNGA stacks of star-forming galaxies as a function of radius from \citet{Khoram_2025}, which combine spectra across the $M_\star$--SFR plane; \item the compilation by \citet{2021MNRAS.500.2359Z}, consisting of \hii\ region measurements in 51 local spirals from various literature sources; \item the BOND (Bayesian Oxygen and Nitrogen abundance Determinations) sample from \citet{vale_asari_bond_2016}, composed of local blue compact dwarfs and giant \hii regions.